Dr-Priyanka-Jain/RNAseq-analysis-using-R-and-Python-/R/readme.md

 ### Step 7 : Feature Counts

 FeatureCounts is a function under RSubread used in bioinformatics for counting the number of reads (from RNA sequencing) that map to genomic features such as genes, exons, or genomic regions.
 It is part of the Subread package.

-The next step is to count the number of reads that map to each gene using the “featureCounts” function.
+This step is to count the number of reads that map to each gene using the “featureCounts” function.

 This step is crucial because it provides the raw data for differential expression analysis.
-Feature counting quantifies the number of reads that map to each gene, providing the raw data for subsequent analysis of gene expression.
 ```
 fc <- featureCounts(files=bamfiles,annot.inbuilt="mm10")